ZawMT/yoobee803/Week10/activity02/Clustering.md

 Unsupervised learning is tried out using K-Means, first with K value of 2 — Ok, and Disease — to do a comparison study with labelled data, and then K value of 5.
 The target 'num' column is dropped deliberately, and it is used in evaluation.

-Similary as in prediction, binarised outcome is closer to the actual.
+Similarly as in predictive analysis, binarised outcome is closer to the actual.

 | K = 2 | K = 5 |
 | --- | --- |